 Different US states have different deadlines for updating a license after relocating.
 When you find your local DMV or the Registry of Motor Vehicles, you’ll see if you need to update the license immediately or if you have a specific timeframe.
 For a license, you’ll need to bring certain documents to the DMV to finish this process:

 2. Verification of your identity

 3. Proof of residence at your updated address

 You might also have to pass the vision test.
 Prepare yourself for some waiting time: it would be best not to have any other plans on that day because the wait can sometimes become lengthy.

 If you’re shipping your car cross country and you can’t drive yourself and your things to the state you’re moving to, choose one of the best companies to provide you with auto shipping services.
+They can transport the car to Los Angeles, or even ship it to Santa Monica if needed.
 And keep in mind – excellent service doesn’t necessarily mean expensive.
 If you drive a costly oldtimer, we suggest an enclosed trailer, while an open trailer carrier is the most common and affordable option.
 Prepare your car for shipping and book your auto transport services.